Is my LDL Cholesterol normal?

 What is a normal LDL level?

 LDL (low-density lipoprotein) carries cholesterol to your arteries.
-Elevated LDL is a primary driver of atherosclerosis and cardiovascular disease.
-The AHA/ACC recommends keeping LDL below 100 mg/dL, but longevity-focused physicians target below 80 mg/dL.
+Elevated LDL is a primary driver of atherosclerotic cardiovascular disease (ASCVD).
+The AHA/ACC recommends below 100 mg/dL for primary prevention, but updated 2024-2025 guidelines set aggressive secondary prevention targets: below 70 mg/dL for high-risk patients and below 55 mg/dL for those with established ASCVD.
+Longevity physicians target below 80 mg/dL.
+Coronary artery calcium (CAC) scoring is increasingly used as a risk-enhancing tool to guide treatment decisions.

 | Range | Values |